liorvov/semantic_seg_project/README.md

 ![image](https://github.com/user-attachments/assets/2e9438fd-cd75-46bd-87ab-ce4aa21c1b91)

+# What inside?

+We have 2 folders:
+- python: all python files, including main.py.
+- plots: all plots, for 3 examined networks, including accuracy & loss curves, confusion matrixes segmented images and aditional analysys.

 # How to run?
 1. In the beginning of main.py, chnage the necessary variables according to desired settings.
    Including: